Autotrace-au/FleetSync-MyGeotab-AddIn/QUICK_START.md

    - Click "Add"

 3. **Test the Add-In**:
-   - Click "FleetSync Property Manager" in the menu
+   - Click "FleetBridge Property Manager" in the menu
    - Go to "Manage Assets" tab
    - Click "Load Assets"
    - Create a test group